© 2010 Leighann Lord

 One of the coolest things was getting to literally bunk in Saddam Hussein's Hunting Lodge.
 The U.S. military converted this mini palace into a hotel complete with dining area, gym and internet.
 Aside from the bunk beds, the Lodge was lavishly furnished with the gaudiest Victorian furniture I've ever seen.
 It's proof that being a wealthy, maniacal dictator doesn't automatically confer one with a sense of style.

-coming Iraqi elections, ground transportation was out of the question, so we traveled to shows by Black Hawk helicopter.
+Because of the upcoming Iraqi elections, ground transportation was out of the question, so we traveled to shows by Black Hawk helicopter.
 At $10 million a pop, it's a very expensive taxi.
 They're great for short trips but anything longer than 30 minutes requires ear plugs, buns of steel and long johns.
 Black Hawks have a four-man crew: Pilot, copilot and two gunners for whom the windows stay open, giving new meaning to the phrase "freezing your ass off."
 I'd love to be able to tell my grand children about this trip, but I'm not sure my eggs will ever completely thaw.

 A couple of the bases we visited were all male.
 "It's Raining Men" looped through my mind so often I probably owe royalties.
 Apparently, we not only have a well-trained military but a good-looking one as well.
 Selective Service indeed.
 I love the smell of testosterone in the morning.